growthbook/growthbook-kotlin/README.md

     /**
      * The assigned value of the feature
      */
-    val value : Any?,
+    val value: Any?,
     /**
      * The assigned value cast to a boolean
      */
-    val on : Boolean = false,
+    val on: Boolean = false,
     /**
      * The assigned value cast to a boolean and then negated */